 The 12 Steps improves effectiveness of abstinence, in part by, increasing confidence to stop and stay stopped, increasing social support for sobriety and improving coping skills, which in turn increases the likelihood of long-term abstinence.
 Sober living combined with the 12 Steps assists the newly recovering person to conduct self-inventory of their character flaws, to face the consequences of their drinking or drugging, and promote ongoing motivation and commitment to abstinence.
 People who chose Sober Living Housing and actively participate in the 12 Steps maintain ongoing recovery, learn and implement positive social skills, and make other lifestyle changes that positively impact their recovery from substance dependence.

-The role of social support found at our women’s sober homes West Palm Beach and the 12 Step fellowships is critical to aftercare planning following formal inpatient treatment.
+The role of social support found at our women’s sober homes West Palm Beach and the 12 Step fellowships in Palm Beach Gardens is critical to aftercare planning following formal inpatient treatment.
 There is also a positive relationship between overall psychological health and AA/NA involvement, because the person who had been suffering alone while drinking and using now see that they are in fact not alone.
 12 step groups offer those in recovery a supportive environment where they can receive encouragement and advice.
 The camaraderie present in 12 step programs also gives people access to safe and confidential environments where they can develop more effective strategies for coping with stress and managing their recovery.

 The transition from rehab back to life in the community is one of the most vulnerable periods for a person in recovery.
 This usually happens after a period of care at drug and alcohol addiction treatment centers.
 We work with programs as far away as Be Well Recovery drug rehabs Los Angeles, California.
 Sober living homes provide a secure, stable environment where can continue to practice their coping skills in a drug- and alcohol-free setting.
 Sober living homes have rules and help provide structure and accountability which can contribute to more days of sobriety.